KAVY-31/Kavya-s-Projects/README.md

 Visualized sales data using a stacked column chart for total sales by year and month, a bar chart for product-wise YTD sales, and a map to display store locations.
 Incorporated slicers for flexible filtering based on year, month, product category, product name, store name, store location, and store city to provide dynamic report interactivity.
 Delivered actionable insights on store performance, product sales trends, and geographical analysis for better decision-making.

+Personal Finance Data Analysis and Visualization

+Developed and tracked measures for key financial metrics including total income, total expenses, and total unpaid expenses, enabling comprehensive personal financial oversight.
+Created a clustered column chart to visualize the status of bills (paid/unpaid) over time, improving bill management and expense tracking.
+Designed a ribbon chart to rank monthly expenses by category, helping prioritize spending and highlight areas for potential savings.
+Utilized a gauge visualization to monitor expenses against income targets, ensuring financial goals are met and overspending is avoided.
+Built a donut chart for a detailed breakdown of expenses by sub-category, providing insights into spending habits at a granular level.
+Implemented cards to display key metrics like the sum of income targets and total unpaid expenses, ensuring quick access to vital financial data.
+Incorporated a slicer to filter financial data by month, allowing for easy comparison of financial performance across different periods.

+Supermarket Sales Dashboard

+	•	Objective: Developed an interactive Power BI dashboard to analyze and visualize supermarket sales data for better business insights.
+	•	Key Features:
+	•	Product Line Analysis: Created a table to compare different product categories, including Electronic Accessories, Fashion Accessories, Food and Beverages, Health and Beauty, Home and Lifestyle, and Sports and
+    Travel.
+Displayed total sales quantities for each product line and identified the top-selling category.
+	•	Sales Trends: Implemented slicers to allow filtering data by custom date ranges.
+Used area charts to show trends in average sales quantity, profit, gross income, and total quantity sold over time.
+	•	Customer Insights: Built pie charts to represent customer demographics, such as gender distribution and membership status (member vs. non-member).
+	•	Geographic and Branch Performance: Utilized clustered bar charts to compare sales across different cities and branch profits.
+	•	Payment Method Analysis: Created a treemap to display the average sales quantities segmented by payment methods (e-wallet, credit card, and cash).
+	•	Financial Analysis: Designed clustered column charts to show cost of goods sold by product line.
+	•	Performance Metrics: Included cards to highlight key metrics like the highest sold product line and total products sold.
+	•	Tools & Technologies: Power BI, DAX, data modeling.